rBurgett/technoagorist.com/data/episodes/0004/notes.md

 So, make the most of your life.
 Do your best to spend it in ways that best benefit you and your family, not megalomaniacs on counterfeit thrones.

-This is Techno-Agorist, episode 4.
+This is TechnoAgorist, episode 4.